priyanshi01/Python-1/README.md

     the value of Marks key should be a list of 10 elements representing marks in 10 subjects as  [a1,a2,a3,a4,...,a10] .
     Create another function which accepts such dictionary and performs operation on marks and returns a list as  [α1,α2,α3,α4,...,α10]
     where  αi=βαi−1+(1−β)ai  and  β=0.99, α0=1,i=1,2,3,...,10

+  # Python-code-10:
+    Create a dictionary, with keys should be the number from 1 to 100 (1 and 100 both inclusive) and the value should be the list of string representing whether that key is 'Prime', 'Fibonacci' (if that number exist in Fibonacci sequence), 'Square' or all of three.
+    Also write a function which accepts a dictionary (which you will create) and string Prime, Fibonacci or Square and by searching through dictionary it should return a tuple of that numbers.